yireo/Yireo_BackendReindexer/README.md

 Magento 2 by default has no way to reindex from within the Magento Admin Panel.
 This module adds a massaction to reindex from the backend anyway.

+## !!!
+WARNING !!!
+From a technical point of view, there is a really good reason that Magento 2 offers no way to reindex indexes using the Magento backend: Using the Magento Admin Panel from this task may lead to timeouts, memory issues, and because of this, potential data inconsistancy (corrupt data).
+Make sure to know what you're doing before using this module.

+Be advice people to index through the CLI task and/or through cronjob.
+However, this module might still prove useful to small shops, testing environments with no developer present, etcetera.

 ## Installation
 Install this module within Magento 2 using composer: